AshwinSundar/teenytiny/README.md

 # Teeny Tiny Compiler

-This is a compiler for a dialect of [BASIC](https://en.wikipedia.org/wiki/BASIC) called `Teeny Tiny`.
+This is a compiler[^technically] for a dialect of [BASIC](https://en.wikipedia.org/wiki/BASIC) called `Teeny Tiny`.
 It is a Rust port of Austin Henley's [implementation in Python](https://austinhenley.com/blog/teenytinycompiler1.html).
-One day, if I'm brave enough, I'll write my own tutorial as well.
+One day, when I'm brave enough, I'll write my own tutorial as well.

 ## Definitions